Jack Wilshere: 2013–2016

 On 10 August, Wilshere started as Arsenal won the 2014 FA Community Shield by beating Manchester City 3–0.
 He scored and assisted in Arsenal's 2–2 home draw against the same team on 13 September.
 On 27 November, Wilshere was ruled out for three months following surgery on his left ankle after injuring the ligaments in a 1–2 home defeat to Manchester United.

-On 24 May 2015, Wilshere struck from outside the area as Arsenal defeated West Brom 4–1 to clinch a spot in the group stages of next season's UEFA Champions League.
+On 24 May 2015, Wilshere struck from outside the area as Arsenal beat West Brom 4–1 to clinch a spot in the group stages of next season's UEFA Champions League.
 The goal would later be voted the BBC Goal of the Season, making Wilshere the first player to win that award in consecutive seasons since the start of the Premier League.

-On 30 May, Wilshere came on as a substitute in the 2015 FA Cup Final, a 4–0 win over Aston Villa at Wembley Stadium.
+On 30 May, Wilshere came on as a substitute in the 2015 FA Cup final, a 4–0 win over Aston Villa at Wembley Stadium.
 On Arsenal's victory parade after winning the final, he led fans in a chant calling local rivals Tottenham "shit".
 Having previously been warned by the FA after a similar chant in the previous season's campaign, he was charged with misconduct.

 Wilshere broke his fibula during pre-season training in August, and was initially expected to be out for up to a few weeks.
 However, in September, he underwent surgery on his leg and was ruled out of action for a further 3 months.
 In February 2016, Wilshere stated that he was working to regain fitness, albeit slowly.
 He admitted to being frustrated by his injuries, but that he was still motivated to return to the pitch.
 On 8 April 2016, Wilshere returned to the pitch after about 10 months as he started for the U-21 side against Newcastle United and scored his first goal after coming back from injury against West Brom U-21 about two weeks later.
 On 24 April Wilshere returned to the Arsenal line up against Sunderland and returned to pitch on the 84th minute replacing Mesut Özil.

-2016–2017 Loan to Bournemouth
+Loan to Bournemouth

 On 31 August 2016, Wilshere completed a season-long loan move to AFC Bournemouth for the 2016–17 season and was given the number 32, previously worn by midfielder Eunan O'Kane.
 On 10 September 2016, Wilshere played his first match for Bournemouth, as a 63rd-minute substitute against West Bromwich Albion; his team won 1–0.
 Wilshere then won consecutive Player of the Month awards for Bournemouth for November and December 2016.
 On 15 April 2017, Wilshere suffered a hairline fracture to his left fibula after his clash with Harry Kane in a match against Tottenham at White Hart Lane.
 On 19 April 2017, it was confirmed that Wilshere would miss the rest of the season after making 29 Premier League appearances for Bournemouth and would be treated back at Arsenal.
-Bournemouth finished the season in ninth place in the Premier League, their highest ever league finish.